-- Lubricate Engine and Prime Smoke Unit

-- Read all General Maintenance Instruction, starting on page 34

-- Apply power to run as described on page 6
+- -Lubricate Engine and Prime Smoke Unit - -Read all General Maintenance Instruction, starting on page 34 - -Apply power to run as described in the Modes of Operation section on page 7

 Getting Started

 Lubrication

 You should lubricate the engine to prevent it from squeaking.
 Use light household oil and follow the lubrication points marked "L" in Fig. 1.
 Do not over-oil.
 Use only a drop on each pivot point.